thisizvijay/express-routes-catalogue/README.md

 ...
 ```
-Now navigation to your-application/route-list, you can see full routes list.
+Now Navigate to your-application/route-list, you can see full routes list.

 ## Contribution